Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Model

 We now define a carrier-side mechanism $\mathcal{M}_p=(\mathbf{A},\mathbf{P})$.
 By the revelation principle, we focus on direct mechanisms exclusively.
 In period $t$, when carriers arrive to the platform, they submit their bids (representing their opportunity costs) to the platform.
 Given a vector of bids $\mathbf{c}_{t}$ submitted by carriers, an allocation rule $\mathbf{A}$ determines the probability $A_{ijt}^s(\mathbf{c}_{t}) \in [0,1]$ that the carrier $s$ is allocated a load from origin node $i$ to destination node $j$ in period $t$, and a payment rule $\mathbf{P}$ determines the expected payment $P^s_{ijt}(\mathbf{c}_{t})$ made to the carrier $s$ for the service provided.

-In this paper, we consider three types of carrier-side mechanism $\mathcal{M}_p$: posted price mechanisms, auction mechanisms, and hybrid mechanisms that combine pricing and auction.
-In a \emph{posted price mechanism}, for each load in the marketplace, the platform sets a price that is offered to carriers for transporting the load.
-Since carriers have i.i.d. opportunity costs, we shall drop the carrier index $s$ when we refer to an arbitrary carrier in $\mathcal{S}_{ijt}$.
-Given a posted price vector $\mathbf{p_t}=(p_{ijt}: (i,j)\in \mathcal{E})$, the carriers' utilities defined in Eq~\eqref{eq: carrier utility} imply that a carrier in $\mathcal{S}_{ijt}$ at period $t$ will choose to transport a load in lane ($i,j)$ with probability $x_{ijt}$, where
+In this paper, we consider \rr{two types of carrier-side mechanism $\mathcal{M}_p$: posted price mechanisms, and hybrid mechanisms that combine pricing and auction.} In a \emph{posted price mechanism}, for each load in the marketplace, the platform sets a price that is offered to carriers for transporting the load.
+Since carriers have i.i.d.\ opportunity costs, we shall drop the carrier index $s$ if we are referring to an arbitrary carrier in \rr{$\mathcal{S}_{it}$.
+Given a posted price vector $\mathbf{p_t}=(p_{ijt}: (i,j)\in \mathcal{E})$, the carriers' utilities defined in Eq~\eqref{eq: carrier utility} imply that each carrier's choice among the available loads follows the multinomial logit (MNL) model.
+It is well known by the multinomial logit model (cf.~\citealt{McFadden73}) that a carrier at node $i$ will choose to transport a load from node $i$ to node $j$ with probability $x_{ijt}$, where

 and the probability that a carrier chooses to not book any load and leave the marketplace is given by